 - a) For each theory paper, 20% marks will be based on internal assessment and 80% marks for semester examination (external assessment), unless otherwise stated. - 2.
 The project will be evaluated by the university appointed examiners both internal as well as external. - 3.
-The final practical examination will be conducted by the university appointed examiners both internal as well as external at the end of semester for each lab course and marks will be submitted to the university by the panel. - 4.
-The practical examination will be conducted semester wise in order to maintain the relevance of the respective theory course with laboratory course. - 5.
-The final examinations shall be conducted at the end of the semester. - 6.
-Nature of question paper:
+The final practical examination will be conducted by the university appointed examiners both internal as well as external at the end of semester for each lab course and marks will be submitted to the university by the panel.
+The pattern of final Practical Examination will be as follows;